 Often, the condition may be unknowingly serious, as it can cause pressure on the top of the metatarsal (the ball in the back of the second toe).
 The metatarsal bones will usually push against the skin, causing bumps to emerge behind the toes.
 Patients with Morton's toe usually develop calluses behind the second toe, as well as on the inside and outside parts of the foot where the toes are connected.

 Toe-Shortening Surgery and Other Treatment

 In some cases, wearing proper footwear helps manage Morton's toe.
 In addition, wearing appropriate foot orthotics, also known as shoe inserts, that feature arch support may help keep the foot aligned, However, Dr. Ravaei has met with patients that have pain that does not subside even after switching to more comfortable footwear.
 Therefore, the only option they are left with is a surgical correction, which involves shortening the toe.
 This generally leaves little to no scars on the foot.
 Recovery depends on the patient's health, age and activity level, but is usually fast.

 If there may be an underlying problem such as arthritis, pain, or discomfort wearing shoes, insurance covers the procedure.
-Additionally, Dr. Ravaei offers the patient a free initial consultation in order to provide the appropriate treatment method to suit the patient's needs.
+Additionally, Dr. Ravaei offers the patient a consultation in order to provide the appropriate treatment method to suit the patient's needs.
 He also provides custom-made orthotics if needed, which cost close to $400.
 Highly experienced and board-certified, Dr. Ravaei is proficient at applying appropriate strategies and takes care to treat each patient individually.